Help! My Child is Struggling with Reading

 "I am using the Easy for Me teaching Manual with my 4 year old son this year and we are loving it!
 This is my first year homeschooling and this manual has made it very easy for me teach him!
 It really does take a lot of the work out of it so it's more fun.
 Each lesson lists all of the resources you will need and which are included in the manual, as well as suggested books and across the curriculum ideas!
 My son was so excited to get to lesson 20 (when he could read his first book) and was so proud of himself when he read it that he asked for another book to read!
 Thank you for a great product!"

 This group of children is not able to read for content and this is a problem because all through school, reading is the basis for learning anything else.
-The worst thing is that, especially for a kinesthetic learner, when reading is so hard, they will just give up.
+The worst thing is that, especially for a kinesthetic learner, when reading is so hard, they might just give up.

 This design provides instantly all the hooks for learning and remembering that most children need in order to be successful in learning.